December 11, 2025 (6mo ago) — last updated April 11, 2026 (2mo ago)

 Setting Realistic Budget Expectations

-Some SEO consultants charge by the hour—often between $100 and $250 per hour1.
-Most agencies and freelancers, however, work on monthly retainers.
-That’s where you’ll see the broad range from about $1,000 to $10,000+ per month.
+Some consultants bill hourly—often in the $100–$250 range—while most agencies and freelancers work on monthly retainers.
+That’s where you’ll see a broad range, roughly $1,000 to $10,000+ per month depending on goals and scope1.

-For many small and medium businesses, a typical investment falls between $1,000 and $5,000 monthly.
-That budget can support a solid local or niche strategy with measurable returns.
+For many small and medium businesses, a practical starting point is $1,000–$5,000 per month.
+That budget can support a solid local or niche strategy with measurable results.

 Typical Monthly SEO Investment by Business Type